 • Meals: Lunch & dinner are included for Extended Day campers.
 Lunch is included for Day campers.

 Campers will play on 12 outdoor courts, six of which have full lighting.
 Indoor facilities are available in cases of rain.

-Campers will reside in the dorms (TBD for 2014) on campus.
+Campers will reside in the Sunset Senior Dorms (2014) on campus.
 Each campers has their own room in a suite of four rooms.
 There is A/C in the dorms.